Erlang is the ideal platform for writing Web applications. Its features are a perfect match for the requirements of modern Web applications.

-The Erlang developer thus has no need to fear about unhandled errors, and can focus on handling only the errors that should give some feedback to the user and let the system take care of the rest.
-This also has the advantage of allowing him to write a lot less code, and letting him sleep at night.
+Erlang developers thus have no need to fear unhandled errors, and can focus on handling only the errors that should give some feedback to the user and let the system take care of the rest.
+This also has the advantage of allowing them to write a lot less code, and let them sleep at night.

 Erlang's fault tolerance oriented design is the first piece of what makes it the best choice for the omnipresent, always available Web.